 (Full Disclosure: the above links are Amazon affiliate links).

 Here are the instructions for creating the labels (or watch my YouTube video below):

-I then double check in the print preview that I like the placement of the picture.
+- Finally, I double check in the print preview that I like the placement of the picture.
 If everything looks good on the preview, I load in the index cards and print.

 I hope you find these picture labels as helpful in your home as I have in mine and my clients.
 If you have a toy organizing strategy or tip you'd like to share, please comment below.